VioletsOleander/vault-vanilla/book-notes/Probabilistic Graphical Models-Principles and Techniques.md

 ### 20.7.2 Score-Based Learning: Hypothesis Spaces
 hypothesis space We now move to the score-based structure learning approach.
 As we discussed earlier, this approach formulates structure learning as an optimization problem: We deﬁne a hypothesis space consisting of a set of possible networks; we also deﬁne an objective function, which is used to score different candidate networks; and then we construct a search algorithm that attempts to identify a high-scoring network in the hypothesis space.
 We begin in this section by discussing the choice of hypothesis space for learning Markov networks.
 We discuss objective functions and the search strategy in subsequent sections.

-There are several ways of formulating the search space for Markov networks, which vary in terms of the granularity at which they consider the network parameter iz ation.
+There are several ways of formulating the search space for Markov networks, which vary in terms of the granularity at which they consider the network parameterization.
 At the coarsest- grained, we can pose the hypothesis space as the space of different structures of the Markov network itself and measure the model complexity in terms of the size of the cliques in the network.
 At the next level, we can consider parameter iz at ions at the level of the factor graph, and measure complexity in terms of the sizes of the factors in this graph.
 At the ﬁnest level of granularity, we can consider a search space at the level of individual features in a log-linear model, and measure sparsity at the level of features included in the model.

-The more ﬁne-grained our hypothesis space, the better it allows us to select a parameter iz ation that matches the properties of our distribution without overﬁtting.
-For example, the factor-graph approach allows us to distinguish between a single large factor over $k$ variables and a set of $\textstyle{\binom{k}{2}}$  pairwise factors over the same variables, requiring far fewer parameters.
+The more ﬁne-grained our hypothesis space, the better it allows us to select a parameterization that matches the properties of our distribution without overﬁtting.
+For example, the factor-graph approach allows us to distinguish between a single large factor over $k$ variables and a set of $\textstyle{\binom{k}{2}}$ pairwise factors over the same variables, requiring far fewer parameters.
 The feature-based approach also allows us to distinguish between a full factor over $k$ variables and a single log-linear feature over the same set of variables.

 Conversely, the ﬁner-grained spaces can obscure the connection to the network structure, in that sparsity in the space of features selected does not correspond directly to sparsity in the model structure.
 For example, introducing even a single feature $f(d)$ into the model has the structural efect of introducing edges between all of the variables in $^d$ .
 Thus, even models with a fairly small number of features can give rise to dense connectivity in the induced network.
 While this is not a problem from the statistical perspective of reliably estimating the model parameters from limited data, it can give rise to signiﬁcant problems from the perspective of performing inference in the model.
 Moreover, a ﬁner-grained hypothesis space also means that search algorithms take smaller steps in the space, potentially increasing the cost of our learning procedure.
 We will return to some of these issues.